Skip to Main Content

 Resources for course work and research

-Artificial Intelligence
+Large Language Models of Artificial Intelligence

-EBSCO has introduced natural language into their search queries.
 EBSCO, ProQuest, and JSTOR provide beta versions of AI Research Assistants within the results screen.
 These tools may highlight the focus of an article, chapter, or book so you can assess its relevance to your research.
 Results vary by database, so check the specific features available in each.

-If you choose to use AI programs or features always fact-check, use critical thinking to assess results, and read excerpts in context.
+If you choose to use AI programs or features, always fact-check, use critical thinking to assess results, and read excerpts in context.

 Possible Uses